About this Artist

-STEVEN STUCKY, born in 1949, has an extensive catalogue of compositions ranging from large-scale orchestral works to a cappella miniatures for chorus.
-He is also active as a conductor, writer, lecturer and teacher, and for 21 years he enjoyed a close partnership with the Los Angeles Philharmonic: in 1988 André Previn appointed him composer-in-residence of the Los Angeles Philharmonic, and later he became the orchestra’s consulting composer for new music, working closely with Esa-Pekka Salonen.
+STEVEN STUCKY, born in 1949, was a Pulitzer Prize-winning composer.
+He had an extensive catalogue of compositions ranging from large-scale orchestral works to a cappella miniatures for chorus.
+He was also active as a conductor, writer, lecturer and teacher, and for 21 years he enjoyed a close partnership with the Los Angeles Philharmonic.
+In 1988 André Previn appointed him composer-in-residence of the Los Angeles Philharmonic, and later he became the orchestra’s consulting composer for new music, working closely with Esa-Pekka Salonen.
 Commissioned by the orchestra, his Second Concerto for Orchestra brought him the Pulitzer Prize in music in 2005.

-Steven Stucky has taught at Cornell University since 1980 and now serves as Given Foundation Professor of Composition.
-He has also taught at the Aspen Music Festival and School, the Eastman School of Music, and the University of California (Berkeley).
-A world-renowned expert on Lutos?awski’s music, he is a recipient of the Lutos?awski Society’s medal.
-He is a frequent guest at colleges and conservatories, and his works appear on the programmes of the world’s major orchestras.
+Steven Stucky taught at Cornell University since 1980 and served as Given Foundation Professor of Composition.
+He also taught at the Aspen Music Festival and School, the Eastman School of Music, and the University of California (Berkeley).
+A world-renowned expert on Lutoslawski's music, he is a recipient of the Lutoslawski Society’s medal.
+He was a frequent guest at colleges and conservatories, and his works appear on the programmes of the world’s major orchestras.